ims-systems-00/ims-kb/docs/updates.md

 ## Patch Notes v2.1.3

 #### Incident Management
-- You can now assign an incident to a user - The owner can only be assigned once and can never be amended
+- **NEW**:You can now assign an incident to a user - The owner can only be assigned once and can never be amended
-- A comment section has been added to track updates from multiple users
+- **NEW**:A comment section has been added to track updates from multiple users

 #### Calendar
 - A major bug fix linked to a few modules